-While hepatitis C virus (HCV) is known as a condition that affects the liver, HCV can affect the whole body.
+While hepatitis C virus (HCV) is known as a condition that affects the liver, HCV can have long-term effects on the whole body the whole body.
 The liver is an organ with several important functions: it changes nutrients from food into substances the body can use, it stores these substances and supplies the cells with them when needed, it filters out toxic substances, processes medications, and produces proteins that are used in blood clotting.1 When the liver is damaged, such as when there is a chronic HCV infection, it cannot properly do these jobs.
-If left untreated, HCV can cause many problems in different organs and systems of the body.
+If left untreated, the long-term symptoms of hepatitis C can cause many problems in different organs and systems of the body.

 Many people with HCV report that they experience brain fog, a term that can mean any type of difficulty with thinking, focusing, or remembering.
 While doctors don’t know exactly why this occurs, they believe it may be an effect of the HCV virus on the brain or it may be due to an increase of toxins in the body, which can affect the brain.2 Brain fog can be worsened if the person is also experiencing fatigue, depression, or anxiety.
 Fortunately, brain fog does seem to improve with treatment for HCV.

 If the liver develops cirrhosis, hepatic encephalopathy can occur.
 Hepatic encephalopathy is a brain condition that occurs when the toxins which are normally cleared by the liver collect and cause damage to the brain.
 Hepatic encephalopathy can range from mild to severe and may appear as difficulty with memory, shortened attention span, irritability, confusion, or changes in personality.
 Treatment with medication can help, although some people may need a liver transplant.3